-Georgia is protected by the Caucasus mountains against cold air from the north and receive from the Black Sea warm, wet air.
-West-Georgia has a wet subtropical climate, whereas in east of Georgia the climate vary of rather wet to a more continental climate.
-Above the 2500 meters an alpine-climate dominates without real summer and above 3500 meters you will find the everlasting snow and ice.
+Georgia is protected by the Caucasus mountains against cold air from the north and receives from the Black Sea warm, wet air.
+West-Georgia has a wet subtropical climate, whereas in the east of Georgia the climate varies from rather wet to a more continental climate.
+Above the 2500 meters, an alpine climate dominates without real summer and above 3500 meters you will find everlasting snow and ice.

-The plateaus and slopes of the small Caucasus is drier and has a steppe climate.
+The plateaus and slopes of the small Caucasus are drier and have a steppe climate.
 The weather in the Caucasus is generally more stable than the weather in the Alps.
-July and August are the best months for tourists, but even in this period it's possible to have temperatures of -10°C in the valleys above the 3000 meters.
-Below the 700 meters the temperature even comes in the coldest month of January almost never under the freezing point.
-The warmest month is July with average 25°C in the lower country.
+July and August are the best months for tourists, but even in this period, it's possible to have temperatures of -10°C in the valleys above 3000 meters.
+Below the 700 meters, the temperature even comes in the coldest month of January rarely under the freezing point.
+The warmest month is July with an average of 25°C in the lower country.
 The temperatures in the mountains vary average between -5°C in February to 17°C in July and August.
-In Svaneti the winter lasts average eight months with an average temperature of -15°C. On the high plateaus of Javakheti the temperature can decrease up to -30°C. At the coast of Adjara the temperature varies between 6°C in January to 25°C in august.
-In the east of Georgia the temperature varies between 0°C in January to 23°C in August and in the south between -2°C in January to 20°C in August.
+In Svaneti, the winter lasts an average of eight months with an average temperature of -15°C. On the high plateaus of Javakheti, the temperature can decrease up to -30°C. At the coast of Adjara, the temperature varies between 6°C in January to 25°C in august.
+In the east of Georgia, the temperature varies between 0°C in January to 23°C in August and the south between -2°C in January to 20°C in August.

-Georgia has especially in summer relative high UV index.
+Georgia has especially in summer a relatively high UV index.
 Protection against the sun is needed.
 Below you find a chart with the UV index for Tbilisi.
 An index of 6 and higher means that your skin is burned fast by the sun.
-The total hours of sun is between 1500 and 2600 hours per year.
+The total hours of sun are between 1500 and 2600 hours per year.